bytebase/bytebase.com/content/docs/tutorials/github-ci.md

       ...
 ```

-We create our [first PR](https://github.com/bytebase/github-action-example/pull/15) with several SQL files, and it triggers both `bytebase-sql-review.yml` and `bytebase-check-migration-status.yml`.
+We create a [PR](https://github.com/bytebase/github-action-example/pull/15) with several SQL files, and it triggers both `bytebase-sql-review.yml` and `bytebase-check-migration-status.yml`.
 After these checks are completed, the PR is blocked due to failures.

 ![gh-pr1-blocked](/content/docs/tutorials/github-ci/gh-pr1-blocked.webp)